What are donations used for?

 What should I do if an emergency vehicle with red lights/ sirens is approaching my vehicle?

 Vehicles moving in either direction are required by law to pull to the right edge of the road and come to a complete stop.
 This allows the emergency vehicle to quickly and safely respond.
+Please pick a spot that allows for the ambulance to pass you safely.

 What if I see a vehicle with flashing blue lights?